YeoLab/skipper/YEOLAB_INTERNAL.md

 module load skipper
 ```

-**IMPORTANT**: The only modules that should be loaded are the default modules (the ones that automatically load whenever you go on TSCC) and Skipper (Loading Skipper also automatically loads the singularity module).
+**IMPORTANT**: The only modules that should be loaded are the default modules (the ones that automatically load whenever you go on TSCC) and Skipper.
 No other modules should be loaded, as this may confuse snakemake as to which environment to run the code in, causing an error.
 You can check what modules you have loaded using ```module list ```

 ## Copy the example config file from the Skipper module.